repetitive/actions/README.md

 ## repetitive actions

 Collection of repetitive GitHub Actions.
-That can be used in other repos across the GitHub:
+That can be used in other repos across GitHub:

  - build [Hugo website](./hugo/README.md)
  - eval [Clojure code](./clojure/README.md) inside the comment